Mat and Savanna Shaw: Personal life and music career

-Mat Shaw, whose full name is Mathew Shaw, was born on July 26, 1980.
-His grandparents and great-grandparents lived in Valencia, California, and he lived in Newhall, Santa Clarita, California, in his early years.
-After Shaw's father died when he was 14, the family experienced monetary difficulties and he moved with his family from Greater Los Angeles to Kaysville, Utah.
+Mathew (Mat) Shaw, was born on July 26, 1980.
+His grandparents and great-grandparents lived in Valencia and he lived in Newhall in his early years.
+Both Valencia and Newhall are in Santa Clarita, California.
+After Shaw's father died when he was 14, the family experienced monetary difficulties and he moved with his family to Kaysville, Utah.
 In his youth, he was passionate about singing and had aspirations to become a Broadway performer and create music.
-During his high school years, Shaw was a choir member and musical theater performer.
+During his high school years Shaw was a choir member and musical theater performer.

 Shaw was a student at Farmington Junior High School, where he performed in a play adaptation of the novel The Best Christmas Pageant Ever in 1994.
-He attended Davis High School, where in 1996 he played the banker Bobby Childs in the musical Crazy for You and in 1997 he played the factory superintendent Sid Scrokin in the musical The Pajama Game.
-Shaw served as a missionary for the Church of Jesus Christ of Latter-day Saints for two years beginning in 2000 in Cebu in the Philippines.
-With funding from a vocal performance scholarship, he studied at Weber State University, where he graduated with an accounting degree.
-Shaw was a member for eight years of the Army National Guard.
-He runs a real estate business with a partner.
-Shaw concentrated on building up his real estate firm and spending time with his new family.
-He devoted less of his energy on music, saying in an interview, "My priority was to make sure that my family was secure and taken care of, and I knew music wasn't going to do that for my family."
-At home, Shaw continued to sing and his voice sparked his daughter, Savanna Shaw, to start singing.
-He is married to Brooke Shaw, whom he lives with in Kaysville, Utah, with their four children, Savanna, Easton, Eric, and Pennie Jean.
-Shaw said his favorite love song was Jim Brickman's song "Love of My Life", which was the earliest song he sang for Brooke, who would become his wife.
-During their wedding, Mat and Brooke Shaw did a duet of the song.
+He went to Davis High School, where in 1996 he played the banker Bobby Childs in the musical Crazy for You and in 1997 he played the factory superintendent Sid Scrokin in the musical The Pajama Game.
+He served as a Church of Jesus Christ of Latter-day Saints missionary for two years beginning in 2000 in Cebu, a province of the Philippines.
+With funding from a vocal performance scholarship, he studied at Weber State University, graduating with an accounting degree.
+Shaw was a member of the Army National Guard for eight years.
+He and a partner own a real estate business.
+Concentrating on building up his real estate firm, he devoted less energy to music, saying in an interview, "My priority was to make sure that my family was secure and taken care of and I knew music wasn't going to do that for my family."
+At home, Shaw continued to sing which sparked his daughter, Savanna, to start singing.
+He is married to Brooke Shaw, and they live in Kaysville, Utah with their four children, Savanna, Easton, Eric, and Pennie Jean.
+Mat said that his favorite love song was Jim Brickman's song "Love of My Life", which was the earliest song he sang for Brooke before they were married.
+During their wedding, Mat and Brooke Shaw sang the song as a duet.